 Paragraph 10(a) of the Dealer Agreements.

-(iv) in relation to each credit offer, declare that the Dealer has complied and will comply with all instructions and procedures given by Westpac at any time in respect of the manner of completion and submission to Westpac of each credit offer;
+(iv) in relation to each credit offer, declare that the Dealer has complied and will comply with all instructions and procedures given by St. George at any time

 Paragraph 6(b) of Schedule 1 of the Dealer Agreements.